Skip to content

 Custom Patterns

-Teach Redactorr to detect your organization-specific data
+Teach Redactorr to detect your organisation-specific data

 4 min readAuthor: Redactorr Support Team · [email protected]Last reviewed: March 2026